wp-plugins/jetpack-extras/readme.txt

 * Removed Pinterest button as Supported by JetPack Core
 * Class Renames/NameSpacing to Avoid Conflicts
 * Moved Twitter Button to a Separate Twitter button, so you can run Core or Extras
+* Sanity Check for it JetPack exists or not

 = 1.5.0 =
 * Rewrote plugin to be a separate plugin,